 Ingredients

-- 1½ pounds flank steak sliced into thin strips
+- 1½ pounds sirloin steak thinly sliced (flank steak also works)

 Instructions

-- Preheat oven to 400°F and line a large, rimmed baking sheet with parchment paper or a Silpat® baking mat.
-Set aside.
+- Preheat oven to 400°F. Line a large rimmed baking sheet with parchment paper or a baking mat.

-- Spread the steak and pepper mixture onto the prepared baking sheet and roast in pre-heated oven for 15-20 minutes, or until the steak reaches the desired level of doneness and the peppers are soft and slightly caramelized.
+- Bake for 15–20 minutes, or until the steak reaches your desired doneness and the vegetables are tender and slightly caramelized.

 Notes